 - Should you be accepted into the fellowship, the following documents are required prior to the start date:

 - A copy of your current RN license and verification of license eligibility in the state of Florida, if applicable

 - A copy of a current NP or PA license in the state of Florida

 - Verification of board certification or eligibility as either an adult gerontology acute care nurse practitioner, adult gerontology primary care nurse practitioner, or family nurse practitioner, if applicable

 - A copy of current Basic Life Support and Advanced Cardiovascular Life Support certifications

 - A copy of current Drug Enforcement Administration provider number

 The selection committee carefully reviews each application.
-Candidates selected for interviews will be notified at the end of February.
+Candidates selected for interviews will be notified by March 15.
 Individuals considered for admission may complete a phone interview, although an in-person interview is strongly encouraged to meet the faculty and tour the facilities.
 Interviews will be conducted in April.

 Acceptance letters are mailed approximately two weeks after the interviews.
 If you receive an acceptance letter, your reply is expected within 10 days.

 Candidates accepting their admissions offers are then sent formal paperwork that initiates the final eligibility process, which includes a background check, drug screening, and verification of all information submitted during the application process.